Scroll to top

 Week’s Focus

-Ancient Mediterranean cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
+Ancient conversations in arts and humanities.
 Lecture and seminar, with attention to The Bible (700s BC-110).

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, Saint Augustine, On the City of God Against the Pagans (426), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Mediterranean formal and applied sciences, as informing current study of the human body, brain, and technologies.
-Lecture and seminar, with attention to The Galenic Corpus (100s) along with associated artifacts and sites.
+Ancient conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, The Galenic Corpus (100s) along with associated artifacts and sites.

 In | May